8 CRMs Leveraging AI in 2025

 1. Creatio - The No-Code AI Platform

-Creatio’s 8.3 “Twin” release introduces comprehensive AI capabilities across their no-code platform.
+Creatio’s 8.3 “Twin” release introduces comprehensive AI capabilities in a no-code focused fashion.
 The platform offers integrated AI features for workflow automation and customer management.

 Features:

-• Model Flexibility: Plans to support custom AI models like Llama or DeepSeek in 2025
+• Model Flexibility: Plans to support custom AI models, even Llama and DeepSeek.

 Pricing: Platform starts at $25/user/month, CRM modules at $15/user/month each Learn More: creatio.com